Our Team

 Managing Strategy Consultant

-Jacquelyn is a seasoned management consultant with twelve years of experience advising clients on organizational strategy, operations optimization, and leadership development.
+Jacquelyn is a seasoned management consultant with thirteen years of experience advising clients on organizational strategy, operations optimization, and leadership development.
 She is a proud Georgia Institute of Technology double jacket with degrees from The College of Design (BSBC 06) and The Scheller College of Business (MBA 18).
-She has additional graduate degrees in the built environment from The Johns Hopkins University and The University of California, Davis.
+She has additional graduate degrees in the policy from The Johns Hopkins University and The University of California, Davis.

-Jacquelyn also maintains the PMP and Lean Six Sigma Green Belt certifications.
-She is a tremendous steward of the Yellow Jacket community.
-Jacquelyn continues her service to the Institute as a trustee for the Georgia Tech Alumni Association, board member for the Scheller College of Business Advisory Board, and at-large committee member for the Transforming Tomorrow Campaign Steering Committee.
+Jacquelyn maintains the PMP and Lean Six Sigma Green Belt certifications, she is also a Certified Chief of Staff® (Level 1) through The Chief of Staff Association.
+Jacquelyn is a tremendous steward of the Yellow Jacket community.
+She continues her service to the Institute as an at-large committee member for the Transforming Tomorrow Campaign Steering Committee, Roll Call Ambassador, and Georgia Tech Staff Council Member.
+In 2025, she completed her 3-year term as a trustee for the Georgia Tech Alumni Association, and 6-year term serving as a board member for the Scheller College of Business Advisory Board.

 Kara Tillman